KDN-Cloud/b.aklein.studio/_posts/2023-07-04-midi-mappings.md

 ![Preferences](https://cdn.rekordbox.com/files/20230314163937/trackseparation_en.png)

 ## Midi Mappings
-I made a couple of midi mappings to support Rekordbox TRACK SEPERATION also known as Stems.
+I made a couple of midi mappings to support Rekordbox TRACK SEPERATION commonly known as Stems.
 Importing a midi mapping is fairly simple.
 To import, we need to be in Rekordbox **Performance** mode.

 With any supported [hardware unlock](https://rekordbox.com/en/support/hardware-unlock/) gear, the **MIDI** button will be available towards the top-right of Rekordbox.
 Click the **IMPORT** button and browse to the location where you saved the mapping file and select it.
 Done.